grip-on-software/visualization-site/README.md

   a protocol and domain name, but does not need to in case all the resources are hosted on the same domain.
 The remainder is a path to the root of the predictions (without any specific paths below it).
+- `base_url`: The absolute URL to the base website where other static resources are located.
+This is used to link to the base website in the navigation bar and to make certain URLs absolute like schema identifiers and canonical URLs.
+  If it is left empty, then some of those URLs will not have a protocol and domain name or use the current location as base.
 - `blog_url`: The URL to the blog.
 This may include a protocol and domain name, but does not need to in case all the resources are hosted on the same domain.
   The remainder is a path to the root of the blog.
 If this is empty, then no